 Cona lake is also called Tsonag Lake.
 After crossing Tanggula Mountain, it entered the Tibetan territory and continued to Cona Lake in Amdo county, Nagchu, Tibet.
 Cona Lake is the largest freshwater plateau lake on the Qinghai-Tibet Plateau with an area of about 400 square kilometers.
 You can see a lot of Rare wild animals here.
 Like Namtso lake, Cona like is where pilgrims often come to worship.
 Legend says it was a bathing place for the Queen Mother of the West.
 The local Tibetans regard Cona Lake as a "sacred lake".

 The Qiangtang Prairie is a grassland on the Northern Tibetan plateau in Nagqu, with an elevation of 4293 meters, an area of more than 600,000 square kilometers.
 It is the largest pure natural grassland in Tibet!
 It is the home of wild black yaks, wild Tibetan donkeys, Tibetan antelopes, and so on.
 If it is in July and August, you will be able to see the most famous horse race in Tibet.
 Tibetans from the entire Qiangtang grassland will come here, and the dance of celebration will last for more than half a month.

 Lake Namtso - 4718m

-About three-fifths of the Lake Namtso is in Nagqu and two-fifths in Damxung County of Lhasa.
-It is the second-largest lake in Tibet and the third largest saltwater lake in China.
+About three-fifths of Lake Namtso is in Nagqu and two-fifths in Damxung County of Lhasa.
+It is the second-largest lake in Tibet and the third-largest saltwater lake in China.
 The lake is 4,718 meters above sea level, making it the highest large lake in the world.
 Namtso means "heavenly Lake" in Tibetan.